yuleiqin/fantastic-data-engineering/README.md

 - [Deepcore: A comprehensive library for coreset selection in deep learning](https://arxiv.org/pdf/2204.08499) - Task-agnostic data sampling (coreset selection) methods include: 1) geometry-based methods (e.g., herding, kcenter-greedy); 2) uncertainty-based methods (e.g., least confidence/entropy/margin); 3) error/loss-based methods (forgetting; GraND/EL2N; importance resampling); 4) decision boundary-based (adversarial deepfool; contrastive active learning); 5) gradient matching-based (gradient approximation towards full set); 6) bi-level optimization-based (inner loop of model optimization and outer loop of datapoint selection); 7) sub-modularity-based (e.g., graph cut; facility location); 8) proxy-based (preference of a small model on data selection).

+- [Rethinking data selection at scale: Random selection is almost all you need](https://arxiv.org/pdf/2410.09335) - **Random sampling is all you need?** Experimental analysis reveals that diversity is more critical than quality in selection of instruction tuning data.
+This study sheds light on how instruction tuning should be scaled up in building aligned LLMs with millions of instruction datasets.

 ## :man_astronaut: Show your support☕️